-STEM 510 STEAM Instruction for Students with and without Exceptionalities learns to use formative and summative assessment to monitor and evaluate student performance.
+STEM 510 STEAM Instruction for Students with and without Exceptionalities 3 SH

+This course prepares prospective teachers of students with and without exceptionalities to implement a concept-based, and process-oriented STEAM (Science, Technology, Engineering, Arts, and Mathematics) curriculum consistent with research on effective instruction as well as state and national standards.
+In this course, the teacher candidate learns to use formative and summative assessment to monitor and evaluate student performance.
 The candidate learns to use traditional strategies for assessment as well as authentic assessments to measure content knowledge as well as learning and thinking skills, information and technology literacy, and life skills.
 In addition, the course fosters critical thinking and problem-solving skills, contextual learning skills, creativity skills, and collaboration skills.